Lisa Lodwick: Education

+Academic career

-Lodwick went on to receive a DPhil from the School of Archaeology in 2014.
-She held post-doctoral research positions at the University of Reading from 2014 to 2017 and later at All Souls College, Oxford.
-She was due to start a position as a Lecturer in Environmental Archaeology at the University of Cambridge in 2022.
+Lodwick held post-doctoral research positions at the University of Reading from 2014 to 2017 and later at All Souls College, Oxford.
+She was due to start a position as a lecturer in environmental archaeology at the University of Cambridge in 2022.

 Lodwick was elected a Fellow of the Society of Antiquaries of London in November 2018.

 Research

-Lowdwick co-authored the second and third books in the "New Visions of the Countryside of Roman Britain" monograph series published by the Society for the Promotion of Roman Studies.
-The third volume, Life and death in the countryside of Roman Britain, was written with Alexander Smith, Martyn Allen, Tom Brindle, Michael Fulford, and Anna Rohnbogner and won the Current Archaeology's 2020 Book of the Year Award.
+Lodwick co-authored the second and third books in the "New Visions of the Countryside of Roman Britain" monograph series published by the Society for the Promotion of Roman Studies.
+The third volume, Life and Death in the Countryside of Roman Britain, was written with Alexander Smith, Martyn Allen, Tom Brindle, Michael Fulford, and Anna Rohnbogner, and won the Current Archaeology's 2020 Book of the Year Award.

 An advocate of open access publication in archaeology, Lodwick was a co-founder and editor-in-chief of the Theoretical Roman Archaeology Journal, published by the Open Library of Humanities, and a member of the editorial board of the journal Britannia published by the Society for the Promotion of Roman Studies.